HOME > FOOD-RENGO-ABOUT US

 <Supplementary System>

 The Food Rengo has two supplementary bodies in terms of sub-industries and regions.
-These bodies take their own activities in accordance with decisions by the legislative bodies.
+These bodies take their own activities in accordance with decisions made by the legislative bodies.

-(1) Sub-Industrial Section
+(1) Sub-Industrial Groups

-Bakery section: bread, confectioneries, etc.
+Bakery group: bread, confectioneries, etc.

-Liquor section: “sake” (Japanese rice wine), “shochu” (distilled drinks), wine, etc.
+Liquor group: “sake” (Japanese rice wine), “shochu” (distilled drinks), wine, etc.

 (2) Regional Committee

-Each Regional Committee consists of the affiliated unions and their branch offices in each prefecture.
+Each Regional Committee consists of affiliated unions and their branch offices in each prefecture.
 Affiliates exchange information and views, take solidarity actions under the guidance from the officers of the regional committee, and examine local and general issues.

 4. Links and Affiliations